-- salmon (tariffs of up to 18% on fresh, chilled and frozen salmon will be eliminated upon entry into force) and
+- salmon (tariffs of up to 18% on fresh, chilled and frozen salmon were eliminated upon entry into force) and

-- fish fillets (tariffs of up to 18% on frozen fish fillets will be eliminated upon entry into force)
+- fish fillets (tariffs of up to 18% on frozen fish fillets were eliminated upon entry into force)

 - forest products and value-added wood products: